Chapter 4101:8-14 Heating and Cooling Equipment

 1418.104.22.168 Water-level monitoring devices.
-On down-flow units and all other coils that have no secondary drain or provisions to install a secondary or auxiliary drain pan, a water-level monitoring device shall be installed inside the primary drain pan.
+On down-flow units and other coils that do not have secondary drain or provisions to install a secondary or auxiliary drain pan, a water-level monitoring device shall be installed inside the primary drain pan.
 This device shall shut off the equipment served in the event that the primary drain becomes restricted.
 Devices shall not be installed in the drain line.

 1411.3.2 Drain pipe materials and sizes.
 Components of the condensate disposal system shall be ABS, cast iron, copper, cross-linked polyethylene, CPVC, galvanized steel, PE-RT, polyethylene, polypropylene or PVC pipe or tubing.
-All components shall be selected for the pressure and temperature rating of the installation.
-Joints and connections shall be made in accordance with the materials specified in the plumbing code.
-Condensate waste and drain line size shall be not less than 3/4-inch (19 mm) internal diameter and shall not decrease in size from the drain pan connection to the place of condensate disposal.
+Components shall be selected for the pressure and temperature rating of the installation.
+Joints and connections shall be made in accordance with the applicable provisions of Chapter 25.
+Condensate waste and drain line size shall be not less than3/4 -inch (19 mm) nominal diameter from the drain pan connection to the place of condensate disposal.
 Where the drain pipes from more than one unit are manifolded together for condensate drainage, the pipe or tubing shall be sized in accordance with an approved method.

 Exception: Fuel-fired appliances that automatically shut down operation in the event of a stoppage in the condensate drainage system.

-1411.6 Locking access port caps.
+1411.8 Locking access port caps.
 Refrigerant circuit access ports located outdoors shall be fitted with locking-type tamper-resistant caps or shall be otherwise secured to prevent unauthorized access.

 ABSORPTION COOLING EQUIPMENT

 1412.1 Approval of equipment.
 Absorption systems shall be installed in accordance with the manufacturer's instructions.
 Absorption equipment shall comply with UL 1995 or UL/CSA/ANCE 60335-2-40.

 1412.2 Condensate disposal.
 Condensate from the cooling coil shall be disposed of as provided in Section 1411.3.